Sheet Metal Fabrication

 Laser cutting is the preferred option for cutting sheet.
 A very quick and precise cutting method that guarantees good results.
 With thicker materials, plasma cutting may be used because of its quickness.
 With thinner materials, it is not so evident.
 Because the cutting quality favours laser cutting, we would advise to go with laser when possible.

 Punching is another way for making holes into the sheet.
 A metal punch hits the sheet, perforating it.
 It is suitable for large-scale production but not cost-effective for smaller orders because each cut needs a specific tool with the right shape.

-When it comes to actual engineering, the aren’t many metal components that elude the bending section of a fabrication shop.
+When it comes to actual engineering, there aren’t many metal components that elude the bending section of a fabrication shop.
 Press brakes are responsible for the folding of sheet metal parts.
 This is probably the most difficult step in metal manufacturing because of the complexity of some bends.
 An engineer must be well acquainted with sheet metal fabrication services to design products that are possible to manufacture.